-The week before the end of a half term, children are assessed for phonics - their sound knowledge, their ability to read and spell words (both decodable and tricky) Children read one to one each week with either their class teacher or their teaching assistant.
-This is to ensure they are reading at the correct level in line with their phonic knowledge.
-Each child takes home a Rhino Reader from the Twinkl Phonics Program.
+Children read one to one each week with either their class teacher or their teaching assistant.
+This is to ensure they are reading at the correct level in line with their phonics knowledge.
+When one to one reading, their sounds are checked to ensure they are reading the correct level book.
+Each child takes home a Rhino Reader from the Twinkl Phonics Program